Riya7195/Blog_Website/README.md

 Blogging Application

-Blogging application by nodejs, express, html, css/bootstrap and javascript where users can write about their day to day activites.
+Blogging application by nodejs, express, html, css/bootstrap, ejs templates and javascript where users can write about their day to day activites.
 If you want to add something then click on Add post.
 Once Add post is clicked, User can provide a required title, post and publish it.

 Link to live application